A crucial skill for reading the Bible effectively is learning how the biblical authors designed these books to make the main ideas clear.

 Genesis ends with Joseph and his brothers settling in Egypt after Jacob’s death.
-We’re told in general terms that many generations pass, and the only information we’re given about this period is that this family is particularly gifted in multiplying!
-The Bible is largely silent on what historically took place during this time, and you might be left wondering about the real connection between the Genesis and Exodus.
+We’re told in general terms that many generations pass.
+The only specific information we’re given about this period is that this family is particularly gifted in multiplying!
+The Bible is largely silent on what took place historically during this time, so you might be left wondering about the real connection between Genesis and Exodus.

 What is wrong with this family?

-Think of the first part of Genesis, where we saw humans seize the opportunity to define good and evil for themselves, culminating in the building and scattering of the city of Babylon (see Genesis 1-11).
+Think of the first part of Genesis, where we see humans seize the opportunity to define good and evil for themselves, culminating in the building and scattering of the city of Babylon (see Genesis 1-1).
 In the next main section, we were introduced to Abraham and his family, who are, to be frank, not people you would want to emulate.
-Sure Abraham had his bright moments (his radical faith in ch.
-15), but he could also be a coward (ch.
-20).
-His son could too (ch.
-26).
+Sure Abraham had his bright moments (his radical faith in chapter 15), but he could also be a coward (chapter 20).
+His son could too (chapter 26).
 As for his grandsons, Jacob and Esau?
 Let’s just say the apples didn’t fall too far from the family tree here.
 This family’s dysfunction comes to a climax when Joseph’s brothers kidnap him and sell him into slavery in Egypt.
 But at every turn, God responds to human evil by paradoxically steering these tragedies back toward his good purposes.